panthistle/poparray/README.md

 The best way to find out what the add-on can do for you is to experiment with it.
 All the command buttons,
 selection lists and input fields on the interface include tooltips of their function.
 If you are comfortable
 using Blender, you should not have any problem with PopArray.
-To get started, watch the [Introduction Video](https://www.youtube.com/watch?v=5YuJ9eQYwVE)
+For more information, check out the [Introduction Video](https://www.youtube.com/watch?v=5YuJ9eQYwVE) and the [User Guide](https://panthistle.github.io/pdfs/PAUG34.pdf).
-In addition, the [User Guide](https://panthistle.github.io/pdfs/PMUG25.pdf) has more information with illustrated examples.